LinsFood | by Azlin Bloor

 The first time I came across Singapore Noodles was within my first month in the UK.
 Shock, horror.
 Almost as bad as when I saw a knocking shop called Singapore Massage!
 Almost.

 Definitely a WTH moment!
-For want of a less rude word.
+For want of a less rude acronym!

 Take a look at the gallery below, showcasing just some of the much loved noodles you’ll find in Singapore (and some in Malaysia) and you’ll see what I mean.
 No curry flavoured, stirfried rice vermicelli to be had anywhere!